-Meliora Testlab has had a steady flow of updates.
-Hence once in every quarter, it includes plenty of new features that make the life of a Quality professional much easier.
-One interesting area of Meliora Testlab is it’s powerful integration to Jenkins – lets learn more about this later in this article.
+Meliora Testlab has a steady flow of updates.
+Hence, once every quarter, it includes plenty of new features that can make the life of a quality professional much easier.
+One interesting area of Meliora Testlab is its powerful integration with Jenkins.
+We will learn more about it later in this article.

-Projects that either does not have a test management tool or have a tool that does not meet it’s users’ expectations often end up working inefficiently.
+Projects that either do not have a test management tool or have a tool that does not meet its users’ expectations often end up working inefficiently.

-As they say, Meliora Testlab tool that we are going to review today is either a test management tool or an application lifecycle management tool that is designed to combat those problems.
-The core in Meliora’s product is managing the testing.
-In order to support testing it also has requirements management module, issue management module and team collaboration features.
+As they say, the Meliora Testlab tool we will review today is either a test management tool or an application lifecycle management tool that overcomes those problems.
+The core of Meliora’s product is managing the testing.
+It has a requirements management module, issue management module, and team collaboration features to support testing.

-The approach that Testlab has on test management is familiar to the users with experience on other test management tools like HP QC / Microfocus ALM:
+The approach that Testlab has on test management is familiar to the users with experience in other test management tools like HP QC / Microfocus ALM:

 - The testing is based on executing test cases.